x4Cx58x54/writing/docs/maths/linear-algebra/essence-of-linear-algebra.md

 \end{aligned}
 $$

-In conclusion, *vectors* can be far more abstract, the from they take does not matter.
+In conclusion, *vectors* can be far more abstract, the forms they take do not matter.
 It is an intangible notion that maths abstracts all its embodiments into.